Simple formulas for building a successful product with lessons from shoes of prey

 alter it.
 One way get is all wrong is by only listening to customers as opposed

 to balancing that with data and experiments.
-Twitter did that and solved one of
+Twitter did the opposite and solved one of

 its oldest problems.